abbastec/agro/README.md

 ```
 ### Sub Task (Primary)
 - [ ] Mobile Number should not exist in database and [status not in 1,2,3]
+- [ ] Referal code should be valid and available for registration

 ### Sub Task (Secondary)
 - [ ] First name, last name validation.
 Max Length: 50